rcdm-uga/UGA-Dissertation-LaTeX-Template/README.md

   * Automatically adds to the Table of Contents, List of Figures, and the List of Tables
   * Automatically organizes the bibliography and citations
   * __The Front Matter Pages are done fore you!!__

-These [sample pages](/figures/sample_pages.pdf) are from an acutual UGA dissertation that uses this template.
+These [sample pages](/figures/sample_pages.pdf) are from an actual UGA dissertation that uses this template.
 For more details, see below.

 ## Getting LaTeX Up and Running